Initiatives for Society

 We have established various benefit programs listed below to support each work/lifestyles of employees.

-• Family care leave (including shortened work hours for nursing care)
+- Family care leave (including shortened work hours for childcare or nursing care)

-• Family care leave to care for children
+- Family care leave to care for children, etc.

 Other Initiatives for Employees